- Status:

 - modifications to make a facility compliant to the relevant disability legislation and standards, which can be made through the Accessible Buildings Program.

-Schools that have not previously received funding under the Minor Capital Works Fund (MCWF) or the Inclusive Schools Fund (ISF) may be prioritised for consideration.
+Schools that have not previously received funding under the CWF – or the earlier Minor Capital Works Fund (MCWF) and Inclusive Schools Fund (ISF) – may be prioritised for consideration.

 Program timelines